Patricia Hodgson: BBC

 Hodgson worked in production between 1970 and 1983 on arts programmes for the Open University, as a producer on Tonight and briefly as a presenter on the Today programme.
 She became Deputy Secretary of the BBC in 1983, quickly moving to become Secretary.
 She was subsequently Head of Policy (1987–1992) and then Director of Policy (1993–2000) a main board position.
 As Director of Policy & Planning, Hodgson developed the original concept for the BBC's international commercial television channels, including BBC World, now BBC World News.

 Hodgson was responsible for Charter and Licence negotiations in 1995 and 2000 and also led the team which planned the launch of digital and online UK services between 1995 and 2000.
 In 2006 she returned to the BBC as a member of the new governing body, the BBC Trust, which took over from the Board of Governors on 1 January 2007.
 In 2010 she was appointed to a second term on the Trust.
 After being runner-up for both Vice Chairman and Chairman of the Trust in 2011, Hodgson stood down to take up a role on the board of media regulator Ofcom, where she became chairman.

 Honours

-Appointed a CBE in 1995, she was promoted Dame Commander of the Order of the British Empire in 2004.
+Appointed a Commander of the Order of the British Empire in 1995, she was promoted Dame Commander of the Order of the British Empire in 2004.

 Dame Patricia was elected an Honorary Fellow of Newnham College, Cambridge in 2012, and holds honorary doctorates from City University, London, and the University of Essex.